l3nz/cli-matic/README.md

 For all options, you can then add:

 * `:default` the default value, as expected after conversion.
 If no default, the value will be passed only if present.
-If you set `:default :present` this means that Cli-matic will abort if that option is not present (and it appears with a trailing asterisk in the help)
+If you set `:default :present` this means that CLI-matic will abort if that option is not present (and it appears with a trailing asterisk in the help)
 * `:multiple` if true, the values for all options with the same name are stored in an array
-* `short`: a short version of the command, or a positional argument (see below)
+* `:short`: a shortened name for the command (if a string), or a positional argument if integer (see below)

 [to be done]